zhudotexe/FIREBALL-data-processing/README.md

 - High-throughput and horizontally scalable (multiprocessing out of the box)
 - Low-latency (streaming API & client)

-I built this tool for the Avrae NLP project (https://www.cis.upenn.edu/~ccb/language-to-avrae.html) and most of the code and docs will reference it, but the tool is designed with some degree of dataset-agnosticism in mind.
+I built this tool for the Avrae NLP project (https://www.cis.upenn.edu/~ccb/language-to-avrae.html) and this is the dataset this repo is implemented for, but the tool is designed with some degree of dataset-agnosticism in mind.

-TODO docs on customizing the tool for other datasets
+For help using this tool in your own data science project, contact me at andrz@seas.upenn.edu or view "Customizing the Explorer" below.

 ## Downloading raw data